OyaCanli/TrainInventory/README.md

 # TrainInventory
 This is an inventory app that I made for the train collection of my husband and sons.
 It also became my practice project.
 I keep refactoring it and adding features.
-It uses MVVM architecture with Room, Dagger2, Paging3, Navigation, Coroutines, Flows and Data Binding.
+It uses MVVM architecture with Room, Dagger2, Paging3, Navigation, WorkManager, Coroutines, Flows and Data Binding.
 Application has the feature to export sql database to excel file.
+There is a trash folder for deleted trains.
+Items in trash are deleted after 30 days, with the help of WorkManager.
-Icons on the action menu are animated vector drawables that I designed in ShapeShifter.
+Icons on the action menu are animated vector drawables(AVD) that I designed in ShapeShifter.

 Some fragments were soo much similar that I (probably over)used inheritance.